Charlotte-Urbanist-Social-Club/bylaws/Articles of Incorporation.md

 1. If Vacancies happen by resignation or otherwise, the Board of Directors may make temporary appointments until the next election by the Members.

 1. The Board of Directors shall meet, with the Officers of the Club, at least once in every three calendar month period to discuss the business of the Club.
-The presence of more than half of the Directors shall be necessary to form a quorum.
+The presence of more than half of the Directors shall be necessary to form a quorum at any meeting.

-1. The Board of Directors shall appoint from amongst them one Director to be Chair of the Board, whose responsibilities shall include
+1. The Board of Directors shall appoint from amongst themselves one Director to be Chair of the Board, whose responsibilities shall include
     * to select the time and place of regular Board meetings,
     * to call emergency meetings of the Board as necessary, and
     * to plan with the CEO the agenda for the Board meetings.

-1. The Board of Directors shall appoint from amongst them another Director to be the Secretary of the Club, whose responsibilities shall include
+1. The Board of Directors shall appoint from amongst themselves another Director to be the Secretary of the Club, whose responsibilities shall include
-    * to record and maintain the minutes of every Board meeting and
+    * to record and maintain the minutes of the meetings of the Board of Directors and of the Members,
+    * maintain records of Active Members, and
-    * maintain records of active Members.
+    * maintain and authenticate records of the Club.

 1. The Board of Directors shall keep the Bylaws of the Club, amendments to which shall require a majority vote of the Directors present at a meeting.